jakeobrien/TrawnKit/README.md

 ## What's the Phillytron
 The Philltron is Philly's own community-created arcade cabinet.
-It is an ongoing project of the [Philly Game Mechanics] (https://phillygamemechanics.com).
+It is an ongoing project of the [Philly Game Mechanics](https://phillygamemechanics.com).
 It should be called the Phillytrawn.

 ## What TrawnKit does